vaishnaviabbugari/python-basic-assignments/README.md

-Thse are the python-basic-assignments given by ineuron
+These are the python-basic-assignments given by ineuron